 Many claimed the treasure to be a hoax with some even suing Fenn, alleging he led hunters astray with conflicting and misleading clues.
 Another lawsuit by a woman even claimed her solution to the treasure was stolen.

 In July, Fenn confirmed that an unidentified hunter found the treasure, stating that he had hidden it in Wyoming.
-This is a developing story, KRQE News 13 will provide information as it becomes available.

 - Woman files lawsuit claiming Forrest Fenn solution stolen